 - Professional Overview

-Nicholas Kourvetaris is an attorney in the Chicago office of O’Hagan Meyer.
-As a litigator with nearly two decades of experience, Nicholas has served as a trusted legal advisor to a wide range of clients in multiple industries, including business clients, school districts, forest preserve districts, zoological societies, medical centers, homeowners and construction-related entities.
-He has extensive litigation experience in defense of matters throughout Illinois involving catastrophic bodily injuries and death, contract disputes, premises liability, dram shop, property damage, construction litigation, and housing gender and age discrimination.
+Nicholas Kourvetaris is a Partner in the Chicago office of O’Hagan Meyer.
+As a litigator with over two decades of experience, Nicholas has served as a trusted legal advisor to a wide range of clients in multiple industries, including business clients, school districts, forest preserve districts, zoological societies, medical centers, homeowners and construction-related entities.
+He has extensive litigation experience in defense of matters throughout Illinois involving catastrophic bodily injuries and death, contract disputes, premises liability, environmental hazards, septic tank pollution, dram shop, property damage, construction litigation, and housing gender and age discrimination.

 Nicholas also teaches legal research & writing and torts at Loyola University Chicago’s Institute for Paralegal Studies and was a student-selected Professor of the Year in 2016.